Lucas-Esteban-Rodriguez/Login-Register/README.md

   -Firebase: A database for management of information.

-Thank you for viewing my project, I hope to be better in the next one, I accept any criticism and suggestion to improve this project, rodriguez lucasesteban24@gmail.com.
+Thank you for viewing my project, I hope to be better in the next one, I accept any criticism and suggestion to improve this project, rodriguezlucasesteban24@gmail.com.

 Lucas Rodriguez.